BrandonPCollins/project-5-bookshop/README.md

 ### Product Categorisation

 Products are categorized for easy navigation and search.
 This feature enhances the user experience by allowing users to quickly find the books they are interested in.
+Further the 'Category' dropdown menu in the site's Navbar is updated dynamically from the current categories, meaning site admins won't have to update any HTML if they add further categories in the site's admin.

 ### Blog Post Creation and Management